njlyon0/supportR/README.md

 4.  `multi_num_chk`
 5.  `nms_ord`
 6.  `pcoa_ord`
+7.  `rmd_export`

 The `..._chk` functions check column(s) in a dataframe to see what values would be coerced into NA if `as.numeric()` or `as.Date()` were called (see `num` and `date` versions of the functions for each).
 Also, the `multi...` variants are built to accept and check a vector of column names rather than a single column so feel free to use those if you want to check multiple columns quickly.
 Note that the `date` functions may throw an 'ambiguous date format' error but this is a problem with `as.Date` not with my functions.

 Similarly, the two `..._ord` functions create publication quality NMS or PCoA ordinations in R’s base `graphics::plot()` function.
 These functions have several aesthetic parameters that can be user-modified including plot title, group colors, and ellipse line types.

+The `rmd_export` function knits a specified .Rmd file (currently "html" and "pdf" variants are supported) and exports it to the Google Drive folder for which the user has provided a URL.

 More functions are likely to be developed and housed within this package but I find myself using these four perennially for quick wrangling checks and exploratory graphing respectively so it seemed worthwhile to pivot these into a true package.

-The iterative process of creating and improving these functions can be found in [this GitHub repository](https://github.com/NJLyon-Projects/lyon_custom-fxns) rather than here.
+The iterative process of creating and improving most of these functions can be found in [this GitHub repository](https://github.com/NJLyon-Projects/lyon_custom-fxns) rather than here.